 We recognise that we operate in a number of countries where human rights, modern slavery and trafficking are an issue of particular concern.
 Gemfields has an Enterprise Risk Management framework ("ERM"), which includes a risk register to determine and describe the major risks and uncertainties that could have a material impact.
-Due to our direct employment practices, the risk of slavery occurring on our operations relating directly to our operational activity is low, and modern slavery is not currently a separately registered risk in the ERM, though this will be kept under review.
+Due to our direct employment practices, including extensive identification and reference verification at the point of onboarding new staff, the risk of slavery occurring related directly to our operational activity is low, and modern slavery is not currently a separately registered risk in the ERM, although there are related registered risks, including risk to juveniles and minors, and risk of sub-optimal recruitment practices and procedures.
+The inclusion of a standalone risk related to modern slavery will be kept under review.